Johnny Micheal Spann: Death at Qala-i-Jangi

 Spann was killed during an uprising at the Qala-i-Jangi compound near Mazar-i-Sharif in northern Afghanistan.
-Earlier that day, he and David Tyson, a CIA case officer and Uzbek-language specialist based in Tashkent, questioned John Walker Lindh, an American citizen, and other prisoners.
+Earlier that day, he and David Tyson, a CIA case officer and Uzbek-language specialist based in Tashkent, questioned John Walker Lindh, an American citizen and Taliban member, and other prisoners.
 Around 400 Al Qaeda prisoners had surrendered on November 24 and been kept overnight in the cellar of the Pink House, in the southern half of the fort.
 Spann focused intently on Lindh after another prisoner identified him as an Irishman.
 Spann asked Lindh: "Do you know the people here you’re working with are terrorists and killed other Muslims?
 There were several hundred Muslims killed in the bombing in New York City.
-Is that what the Koran teaches?
+Is that what the Quran teaches?
 I don’t think so.
 Are you going to talk to us?”
 Lindh remained silent.
 Two Afghan doctors, interviewed by author Toby Harnden, witnessed Spann's final moments.
 They saw the CIA officer, who was about five yards away from them, swing around and raise his AKMS rifle to his shoulder as the prisoners revolted amid sounds of gunfire and grenade explosions.
 Prisoners were rushing out, straight at Spann.
 The doctors saw Spann shoot two or three of them with his Kalashnikov before the Qatari prisoner and others who had been sitting close to the Pink House stood up and jumped on Spann from behind, pushing him to the ground.
 Spann pulled out his Glock 19 pistol and fired one or two shots before he was overwhelmed, disappearing beneath a pile of prisoners desperately trying to seize his weapons.
 Tyson ran toward Spann after hearing his comrade shout: "Dave, Dave, Dave."
 Tyson then used his Browning Hi-Power pistol to shoot dead four Al Qaeda prisoners on top of Spann.
 Kicking Spann and seeing blood on the ground, Tyson concluded Spann was dead.
 Tyson grabbed Spann's AKMS rifle and used it, and other weapons, to fight his way into the northern half of the fort, killing at least a dozen and possibly up to 40 Al Qaeda prisoners.